will-chung/cse110-w21-group7/specs/adr/0005-entry-sorting.md

 * Bad, because could become chaotic/cluttered

 ### Sorting
-* Good, because user can choose how to display their content
+* Good, because user can choose how to display their content (sorting can be toggled)
-* Good, because allows for easier reading of content (advantage of digital bullet journal)
+* Good, because allows for easier reading of content (sorting is an advantage of a digital bullet journal)
 * Bad, because ...